 This is an exciting time in your life.
 Perhaps the prospect of a new job has arisen, or a chance to be closer to immediate relatives.
 Maybe you’ve even received an opportunity to broaden your professional horizons.
 Regardless of the reason, you are seriously considering a move to London with family.
 The city of nearly nine million inhabitants has all kinds of different neighborhoods and suburbs for you to relocate to, but we will map out some of the most desirable places to live in London for families here so that you can make an informed decision about relocating.

-“The Swinging City” as London is sometimes called, is the nickname given to the city of London due to its fashion and cultural scene and the important role it played in the cultural revolution of the mid-1960s.
+“The Swinging City,” as London is sometimes called, is the nickname given to the city of London due to its fashion and cultural scene and its important role in the cultural revolution of the mid-1960s.
 This is particularly evident if you move to London from a foreign country.
-Some neighborhoods and suburbs can vary in dialect and traditions and the housing varies in price greatly from neighborhood to neighborhood.
-As a newcomer, you need to investigate which areas of the city have the features that truly matters to you like schools, play spaces, parks, transportation, restaurants and other factors that will create a suitable and enjoyable environment for you and your family.
+Some neighborhoods and suburbs can vary in dialect and traditions, and the housing varies in price greatly from neighborhood to neighborhood.
+As a newcomer, you need to investigate which areas of the city have the features that truly matter to you, like schools, play spaces, parks, transportation, restaurants, and other factors that will create a suitable and enjoyable environment for you and your family.

 North vs. South London

 The River Thames creates a geographic divide between the two parts of the city, but in terms of identity and representation, the two sections it creates could not be more different.
 North and South London both claim to be the better place to live, and they have been doing so for decades.
 The truth is that both sections, like anywhere else, have their pros and cons.